himelmallick/DataScienceWorkshops/README.md

 This repository contains teaching materials for data science workshops and short courses offered by the Mallick Lab at Cornell University.

-A subset of the materials is hosted here: [https://github.com/omicsEye/Workshop].
+A subset of the materials is hosted [here](https://github.com/omicsEye/Workshop).

 # Past Workshops